 Sickle cell disease prevents oxygen from reaching the spleen, liver, kidneys, lungs, heart, or other organs, causing a lot of damage.
-Without oxygen, the cells that make up these organs will begin to die.
-For example, the spleen is often destroyed in these patients resulting in some loss of immune function.
+Without oxygen, the cells that make up these organs die.
+For example, the spleen is often destroyed in these patients, leading to some loss of immune function.
 As a result, these patients often experience frequent infections.

 The red blood cells of patients with sickle cell disease don't live as long as healthy red blood cells.
-As a result, people with this disorder often have low red blood cell counts (anemia), which is why this disease is commonly referred to as sickle cell anemia.
+So people with this disorder often have low red blood cell counts (anemia), which is why this disease is commonly referred to as sickle cell anemia.

-When sickle-shaped red blood cells get stuck in blood vessels this can cause episodes of pain called crises.
-Other symptoms include: delayed growth, strokes, and jaundice (yellowish hue to the skin and eyes because of liver damage).
+When sickle-shaped red blood cells get stuck in blood vessels, patients can have episodes of pain called crises.
+Other symptoms include delayed growth, strokes, and jaundice (yellowish skin and eyes because of liver damage).

 How do doctors diagnose sickle cell disease?